dergigi/dergigi.github.io/bitcoin/lessons/ch0-01-introduction.md

 fractional reserve banking, and how Bitcoin is re-introducing sound money in a sly, roundabout way.

-[Chapter 3][chapter3] explores some of the lessons related to the technology of Bitcoin.
+[Chapter 3][chapter3] explores some of the lessons learned by examining the technology of Bitcoin.
 Why there is strength in numbers, reflections on trust, why telling time takes work, how moving slowly and not breaking things is a feature and not a bug, what Bitcoin's creation can tell us about privacy, why cypherpunks write code (and not laws), and what metaphors might be useful to explore Bitcoin's future.

 Even though some prior knowledge about Bitcoin is beneficial, I hope that these lessons can be digested by any curious reader.
 Each lesson stands on its own and